stuartleeks/wsl-clock/README.md

 This repo has a workaround that creates a scheduled task that is triggered by Windows Events for resuming from sleep/hibernation.
 When the scheduled task executes it resets the clock in the WSL VM.

+For the background to this repo, see [this blog post](https://stuartleeks.com/posts/fixing-clock-skew-with-wsl-2/)

 ## Setup

 To set up the scheduled task, clone the repo and run `add-wslclocktask.ps1`.